How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 Look Out For Topps/Stadium Club Star Jordan Reproductions

 Another quick clarification to get out of the way.
 There were several Topps reproductions of the Jordan Star XRC issued in 1996.
-Below is a Topps version of the card (note there is also a Stadium Club Finest reproduction of the card).
+Below is a Topps version of the card (note that there is also a Stadium Club Finest reproduction).

 topps star jordan reprint